All about the ITRA performance index

 How is the runner score calculated?

-The score is calculated based on the runner’s finish time and on the specific characteristics of the race he has participated in.
-The calculation of a score looks only at the finish time and does not use the finish position.
+The score is calculated based on the runner’s finish time and on the specific characteristics of the race a runner has participated in.

 The main characteristics taken into account for each race are distance, elevation gain and loss, and also average altitude.